DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/legend.md

 ### Legend.RootProps

-Describes properties passed to a component that renders the root.
+Describes properties passed to a component that renders the legend's root layout.

 Field | Type | Description
 ------|------|------------
-children | ReactNode | A React node used to render legend root.
+children | ReactNode | A React node used to render the legend's root layout.

 ### Legend.ItemProps

-Describes properties passed to a component that renders the item.
+Describes properties passed to a component that renders a legend item.

 Field | Type | Description
 ------|------|------------
-children | ReactNode | A React node used to render item.
+children | ReactNode | A React node used to render an item.

 ## Plugin Components

 Name | Properties | Description
 -----|------------|------------
-Legend.Root | [Legend.RootProps](#legendrootprops) | A component that renders the root.
+Legend.Root | [Legend.RootProps](#legendrootprops) | A component that renders the root layout.
-Legend.Item | [Legend.ItemProps](#legenditemprops) | A component that renders the item.
+Legend.Item | [Legend.ItemProps](#legenditemprops) | A component that renders an item.
-Legend.Marker | object | A component that renders the marker.
+Legend.Marker | object | A component that renders a marker.
 Legend.Label | [Legend.LabelProps](#legendlabelprops) | A component that renders the label.